Categories

 Key Takeaways

-- Homeowners on tracker mortgages will see costs remaining steady, and fixed-rate borrowers are likely to benefit as mortgage rates continue to gradually drop.
+- Homeowners on tracker mortgages will see their monthly payments reduce, while fixed-rate borrowers are likely to benefit as lenders continue to lower mortgage rates.

-- Lower mortgage rates could ease affordability concerns, helping first-time buyers enter the housing market.
+- Falling mortgage rates could improve affordability, helping first-time buyers and home movers enter the market with greater confidence.

 Why Did the Rate Drop?